HDFGroup/vol-log-based/doc/usage.md

     ```
     % export H5VL_LOG_NSUBFILES=2
     ```
-  + If the environment variable is set without a value, then the number of subfiles will be set to equal to the number of compute nodes allocated.
+  + If the environment variable is set without a value or with a non-positive value , then the number of subfiles will be set to equal to the number of compute nodes allocated.
     ```
-    % export H5VL_LOG_NSUBFILES
+    % export H5VL_LOG_NSUBFILES=
     ```
 * Output file structure and naming scheme.
   * A master file (whose file name is supplied by the user to `H5Fcreate`)